DaveKeehl/svelte-reveal/README.md

 ## Options

-Depending on the use case, you can either use this library as-is (which applies some [default styles](https://github.com/DaveKeehl/svelte-reveal/blob/04123ce58edda4450da7bf945d6d15eeea7006e9/src/index.ts#L5-L22) I have chosen), or customize it to your liking.
+Depending on the use case, you can either use this library as-is (which applies some [default styles](https://github.com/DaveKeehl/svelte-reveal/blob/develop/src/index.ts#L5-L30) I have chosen), or customize it to your liking.
 If you choose to do so, you can pass to this action an object containing additional options.

+Among the options you can set, there are also [some functions](https://github.com/DaveKeehl/svelte-reveal/blob/develop/src/types.ts#L90-L109) you can leverage to inject some code during specific moments of the components lifecycle.

 Keep in mind that these options are applied to the single DOM element you add svelte-reveal to.
 For global and more in-depth settings, go to the [API](#API) section.